What’s a micro wedding, you ask? Great question!

 Alternatively, elopements are more likely going to be those spur-of-the-moment events.
 Minimonies and sequel weddings are the “small-ceremony-now and and big-party-later” counterparts.
 We’ll cover those in our next posts.
 For now, let’s take a look at micro weddings.

-There are a handful of wonderful benefits from having a micro wedding in the summer or fall of 2020 and beyond.
+There are a handful of wonderful benefits from having a micro wedding in 2020, 2021 and beyond.

 Intimate in nature